| | | | | |

 9. Bake

-Bake in the preheated oven for 15 minutes and then let the gluten-free molasses cookies cool for 2 minutes before transferring them to a cooling rack to cool down completely.
+Bake in the preheated oven for 15 minutes and then let the gluten-free ginger molasses cookies cool for 2 minutes before transferring them to a cooling rack to cool down completely.

 Picking up a molasses cookie from the baking sheet.